soreana/RISK-V-assembly/part-1-Katan32/README.md

 ## Overview

 This project contains a **RISC-V assembly implementation of a single round of the KATAN32 block cipher**, following the official specification and using correct bit splitting between L1 and L2.
-The implementation is designed to run on a RISC-V environment using **SEGGER Embedded Studio (SES)** or any RISC-V simulator supporting RV32I.
+The implementation is designed to run on a RISC-V environment using **SEGGER Embedded Studio (SES)**.

-The goal of this project is to demonstrate low-level cryptographic computations and bit-level manipulations using pure assembly instructions, optimized for embedded systems or constrained devices.

 ---